 About the Department

-We encourage students to be involved in research, activism, and internships.
+We encourage students to be involved in research.
 In the past few years, our students have presented research at anthropology and sociology conferences, participated in the American Sociological Association’s Undergraduate Honors Program, and in the National Science Foundation’s Research Experience for Undergraduates program.
-Over the past seven years, our students have regularly won awards for their capstone papers and honors theses at the Southwestern Anthropological Association, the Southern Sociological Association, the Southern Anthropological Society, and the Alpha Kappa Delta paper competition at the American Sociological Association meetings.
+Over the past ten years, our students have regularly won awards for their capstone papers and honors theses at the Southwestern Anthropological Association, the Southern Sociological Association, the Southern Anthropological Society, and the Alpha Kappa Delta paper competition at the American Sociological Association meetings.

 Our students have also completed internships and independent studies with the Lance Armstrong Foundation, Georgetown Animal Outreach, Texas Department of Family and Child Protective Services, the Salvation Army and PODER (People Organized in Defense of Earth and her Resources).

-As a department, we aim to create a climate that encourages and fosters multi-cultural and pluralistic perspectives.
+As a department, we aim to create a climate that encourages and fosters diverse perspectives.
 Faculty work one-on-one with students to help them determine which combination of courses best suits their career goals.
-Students are encouraged to use our Handbook for Majors to help them plan their major and think about how sociology and anthropology can prepare them for graduate or professional school and careers in various fields.

 Visit any of the links on this page for more in-depth information about the department and related programs.